Kernelization Using Structural Parameters on Sparse Graph Classes: Linear Kernels on Graphs of Bounded Expansion

-\begin{definition}[Nowhere dense~\cite{NOdM10,NOdM11}] A graph class $\G$ is \emph{nowhere dense} if for all $r \in \N$ it holds that $\omega(\G \nab r) < \infty$. \end{definition}
+\begin{definition}[Nowhere dense~\cite{NOdM10,NOdM11}] A graph class $\cal K$ is \emph{nowhere dense} if for all $r \in \N$ it holds that $\omega(\cal K \nab r) < \infty$. \end{definition}

-In the above definition we use the natural extension of $\omega$ to classes of graphs via $\omega(\G) = \sup_{G \in \G} \omega(G)$.
-Note that both graph classes are closed under taking shallow minors in the sense that $\G \nab r$ has locally bounded expansion (is nowhere dense) if $\G$ has locally bounded expansion (is nowhere dense), albeit with a different expansion function (a different bound on the clique size of $r$-shallow minors).
+In the above definition we use the natural extension of $\omega$ to classes of graphs via $\omega(\cal K) = \sup_{G \in \cal K} \omega(G)$.
+Note that nowhere dense classes are closed under taking shallow minors in the sense that $\cal K \nab r$ is nowhere dense if $\cal K$ is, albeit with a different bound on the clique size of $r$-shallow minors.

-We claim the following two kernelization result for the above classes, which in particular apply to all problems listed in Section~\ref{sec:Kernels}.
+We claim the following kernelization result for nowhere dense classes, which in particular applies to all problems listed in Section~\ref{sec:Kernels}.